quinnliu/investment_letters/README.md

 # Why
 In the spirit of Warren Buffett & Charlie Munger I also plan on writing an annual investment letter detailing my investment strategy & results.
-As someone that had to & enjoys teaching myself how to became a value investor I hope this file saves you some time & provides extremely pratically useful information.
+As someone that enjoys teaching myself how to become a value investor I hope this file saves you some time & provides extremely pratically useful information.

 # How